 - The GSTR-1 tax due charge is recorded in the liabilities sheet of the GSTR-3B submitted shortly just after postponement.

-About Interest and late Fee
+About Interest and late Fee GST Return

 - The annual interest rate is 18 percent.
-It should be estimated by the payer depends on the quantity of unpaid tax.
+It should be estimated by the payer depending on the quantity of unpaid tax.
 It is defined as the net tax obligation as shown in the register at the moment of payments.
 The period of time will run from the next day the registration deadline until the actual amount due.

-- The late fee under the CGST Rules is Rs.100 per year per Acts.
+- The late fee under the CGST Rules is Rs.100 per year per Act.
 As a result, the Stamp duty is Rs.100 and the SGST is Rs.100.
 The overall cost each day will be Rs.200.
 There really is a minimum tax of Rs.
 5,000, though.
 The Input tax Act makes no provision for a special late fee.
-In addition, the production of mature cost for GSTR-1 and GSTR-3B has been decreased to Rs.
+In addition, the production of mature costs for GSTR-1 and GSTR-3B has been decreased to Rs.
 50 each day.